degenerade/examination-2/README.md

 # Repository for Examination 2 by Group 42

-Pig dice game, player vs computer, in python.
+Pig dice game, player vs computer, in Python.

 ----------------